Saving costs and improving effluent by knowing what is happening in your bioreactor - Part I

 - Kinnear Process Solutions: Dave Kinnear (equipment for velocity measurements)

-- Go-solar sustainable energy: Chris Poppe (spectacular air images with drone)
+- Go-solar sustainable energy: Chris Poppe (spectacular drone images)